PierrunoYT/photo-location-finder/README.md

-# photo-location-finder
+# Photo Location Finder

-This Python program detects landmarks, labels, web entities, and other image properties in a set of images using the Google Cloud Vision API.
-The program takes a JSON configuration file that contains the API key and credentials file path for the Google Cloud Vision API, as well as other optional parameters, such as the directory for image files.
+This Python application detects landmarks, labels, web entities, and other image properties in images using the Google Cloud Vision API.
+It provides both a command-line interface and a web interface for processing images and retrieving location information.

 ## Features